Scheduling Electricity Production Units to Mitigate Severe Weather Impact: An Efficient Computational Implementation: Numerical experiments

 We observe that for the original second-order-conic unit commitment (Iter.
 0)) or the master problem from Iter.
 1, Gurobi can solve the considered problem with a similar runtime than the outer-inner cutting-plane algorithm.
 However, as the problem size increases, Gurobi generally stops or breaks.
 Considering the problem sizes are 1.3 or 2.2 GB and our PC has 16 GB RAM, there is potentially not enough RAM for handling Branch-and-Bound tree, cut information, and approximate formulations for the mixed-integer second-order-conic program.

-Additionally, in Table~\ref{tab:gurobi_oa_comp}, for iterations~0 and~1, the objective values obtained by ``OICPA Opt'' are slightly better than those reported by ``Gurobi Opt''.
+{ Additionally, in Table~\ref{tab:gurobi_oa_comp}, for iterations~0 and~1, the objective values obtained by ``OICPA Obj'' are slightly better than those reported by ``Gurobi Obj''.
 There are two reasons for this.
 First, under its default settings, Gurobi does not necessarily return a solution with zero optimality gap; instead, it terminates once a feasible solution whose optimality gap is no greater than $10^{-4}$ is found.
-Second, when solving mixed-integer second-order-conic programs, Gurobi internally treats the problem as a nonconvex mixed-integer quadratically constrained program, which may introduce numerical difficulties and, occasionally, lead to suboptimal solutions.
+Second, when solving mixed-integer second-order-conic programs, Gurobi sometimes suffers from numerical difficulties and, occasionally, lead to suboptimal solutions.
 In contrast, as discussed in the last paragraph of Section~\ref{sec:oicpa}, our outer--inner cutting-plane algorithm guarantees a solution with an optimality gap below $10^{-4}$, which can therefore be better than the solution returned by Gurobi with its default settings.
 Moreover, the outer--inner cutting-plane algorithm decomposes the problem into mixed-integer linear programs and continuous second-order-conic programs, a process that is numerically more robust than solving mixed-integer second-order-conic programs directly.
-As a result, our method is more likely to produce a higher-quality feasible solution, a fact that has also been observed in~\cite{dan2}.
+As a result, our method is more likely to produce a higher-quality feasible solution, a fact that has also been observed in~\cite{dan2}.}

 We show the performance of column-and-constraint generation algorithm on the Central Illinois 200-bus test system in Tab.~\ref{tab:200bus}.
 The master problems is solved by Alg.~\ref{Alg:oa} and and the subproblem is solved by Mosek.